shru0405/Login_App/README.md

 6).
 Routes — Routing will allow us to point our URL's to our functions.

+RUNNING THE APP LOCALLY:

+1.Set up your development environment:

+    Install Node.js
+    Install npm (Node Package Manager): npm is included with Node.js, so once you install Node.js, npm will be available.

+2.Create a React.js app:

+    Open a terminal and run the following commands:

+    npx create-react-app my-login-app
+    cd my-login-app

+3.Install required dependencies:

+    Install additional dependencies needed for the login functionality:

+    npm install axios react-router-dom

+4.Create the login page:

+    Replace the content of src/App.js with your login page component code.
+Create separate components for login and other related functionalities.

+5.Set up your Python backend:

+    Create a Python virtual environment:

+    python -m venv venv

+6.Activate the virtual environment:

+    On Windows: venv\Scripts\activate
+    On macOS/Linux: source venv/bin/activate

+7.Install Flask and Flask-CORS:

+    pip install Flask Flask-CORS

+8.Create your Python backend:

+    Create a new file, e.g, app.py, and set up a basic Flask app with endpoints for handling user authentication.

+9.Set up MySQL database:

+    Install MySQL and create a database for your application.
+    Install the MySQL Python connector:

+    pip install mysql-connector-python

+10.Connect React.js to Python backend:

+    Update your React.js code to make API requests to your Python backend.

+11.Run your applications:

+    Start your Flask backend by running:
+    python app.py

+12.Start your React.js app by running:

+    npm start

+13.Access your app:

+    Open your web browser and navigate to http://localhost:3000 to see your React.js app in action.

 CREATING A PROFILE PAGE:
 The profile page is where the user can go to view their username, password, and email.